bryanwweber/orbital-mechanics-notes/orbital-maneuvers/bielliptic-hohmann-transfer.md

 Assume that the initial and target orbits are circular.
 A [Bi-elliptic Hohmann transfer](https://en.wikipedia.org/wiki/Bi-elliptic_transfer) starts by departing the initial orbit onto an elliptical transfer orbit whose apoapsis is at a _higher altitude_ than the target orbit.
 Upon reaching apoapsis of the first transfer orbit, the velocity is boosted again onto a second transfer orbit.
 This second transfer orbit has the same periapsis altitude as the target orbit.

-This situation is shown in {numref}`fig:bi-elliptic-hohmann-transfer`.
+This situation is shown in @fig:bi-elliptic-hohmann-transfer.
 The upper, green, transfer orbit is the first ellipse.
 Point 2 is at a higher altitude than the target, red, orbit.
 The lower, orange, transfer orbit has the same periapsis altitude as the target orbit.

 :::{figure} ../images/Bi-elliptic_transfer.svg
 :width: 50%